Tips and Tricks

 - If they don’t match, one or both of you has the wrong information.
 Contact the patient to confirm his or her current drug benefit plan - not the insurance plan, because they are often different.
 If the pharmacy has the wrong information, ask the patient to correct it.

 Learn when to pick your battles.
-Why waste time doing a PA for a specific brand of albuterol when you know they are all the same?
+Why waste time doing a prior authorization for a specific brand of albuterol when you know they are all the same?
 Or for a drug on the "free list" at Publix or "$4 list" at WalMart?
-Ask yourself, ‘Is this PA really worth the time and money my staff will spend on it?
+Ask yourself, ‘Is this prior authorization really worth the time and money my staff will spend on it?’

 — J. Allen Meadows, MD, FACAAI